-The website of a library or organization may be the first point of contact a resident or business may have when an issue arises or information is required.
-This chart shows the percent of libraries and organizations with a website in the community compared to those in other Connected communities.
+The website of a library or organization may be the first point of contact a resident or business has when an issue arises or information is required.
+This chart shows the percentage of libraries and organizations in the community that have a website, compared to those in other Connected communities.

 Public Wi-Fi can help create a better-connected community by providing additional access points for those with devices limited by mobile data plans or those without mobile broadband capability.
-This chart shows the percent of libraries and community organizations that offer free Wi-Fi to the public.
+This chart shows the percentage of libraries and community organizations that offer free Wi-Fi to the public.